Build Your Own Coffin Kit

 Building your own coffin can reduce the consumption of precious natural resources.
 If you are interested in green burial or natural burial, this coffin can be built without the use of metal fasteners (screws or nails).
 The glued rib construction can provide a finished sturdy coffin suitable for natural burial cemeteries that require metal-free coffins.

 Figure 1 - Coffin blueprints.
-Click on this image to download a printable PDF version of these toe-pincher coffin blueprints.
+Click on this image to download a printable version of these toe-pincher coffin blueprints.

 1) Before You Begin